Get your EIN in as fast as 7 business days. Apply now for $49

 Summary: EIN vs ABN

-For more comparisons, see EIN vs ITIN, EIN vs SSN, or EIN vs Tax ID.
+For related comparisons, see EIN vs ITIN, EIN vs SSN, and EIN vs Tax ID.

 Frequently Asked Questions

-Is an EIN the same as a ABN?
+Is an EIN the same as an ABN?

-No. An EIN is a US federal tax ID from the IRS.
-A ABN is a business identification and GST registration from Australian Business Register (ABR) in Australia.
-They are issued by different authorities in different countries for different purposes.
+No. An EIN is a 9-digit US federal tax ID issued by the IRS.
+An ABN is an 11-digit Australian Business Number issued by the Australian Business Register (ABR).
+They come from different authorities in different countries and serve different purposes.
+An EIN identifies a US entity for federal tax.
+An ABN identifies an Australian business.

-Do I need both an EIN and a ABN?
+Do I need both an EIN and an ABN?

-Only if you operate businesses in both the United States and Australia.
-Your EIN identifies your US business for IRS tax purposes.
-Your ABN identifies your Australia business for local tax purposes.
-Each number is valid only in its own jurisdiction.
+You need both only if you operate businesses in both the United States and Australia.
+Your EIN identifies your US LLC or corporation to the IRS.
+Your ABN identifies your Australian business to the Australian Taxation Office.
+Each number is valid only in its own country, so one cannot replace the other.
+The two coexist without conflict.

 Can I use my ABN instead of an EIN in the US?

-No. The IRS does not accept foreign tax identification numbers for US tax reporting.
-If you operate a US business entity (LLC, corporation), you must obtain a separate EIN from the IRS regardless of whether you have a ABN in Australia.
+No. The IRS does not accept an ABN or any foreign tax ID for US federal tax reporting.
+If you form a US LLC or corporation, you must obtain a separate EIN from the IRS using Form SS-4.
+Your existing ABN has no standing with the IRS and is never requested on the EIN application.

-How do Australia entrepreneurs get a US EIN?
+How do Australian entrepreneurs get a US EIN without an SSN?

 Is an EIN valid in Australia?

-No. An EIN is valid only for US federal tax purposes.
-It has no legal standing in Australia.
-Similarly, a ABN has no legal standing in the United States.
-Each country issues its own tax identification numbers.
+No. An EIN is valid only for US federal tax purposes and has no legal standing in Australia.
+An ABN, likewise, has no standing with the IRS in the United States.
+Each country issues and recognizes its own business identifiers.
+An Australian operating in both markets carries both numbers and uses each only in its home jurisdiction.

 Need an EIN?
 We Handle Everything.